rashedcs/LAB/DBMS/Lab 3/README.md

 Write each of the following queries in SQL:

-1. Find titles of courses in Computer Science department that have 3 credits
+1. Find the names and cities of residence of all employee who work for "First Bank Corporation

-2. Find the IDs and titles of all student who were atught by an instructor named Einstein
+2. Find the names, street address, and cities of residence of all em-ployees who work for First Bank Corporation and earn more than $10,000.

 3. Find the highest salary of any instructor